IMPORTANT INFORMATION & DATES

 Application Period Timeline

-- Final application with all career preparation steps due by: Friday, September 13, 2019
+- Friday, September 20, 2019: Final application with all career preparation steps is due

 *Please note submitting an application and other required materials does NOT guarantee acceptance to the program.

 - Muskegon Community College

 - Cherry Health

 - Mercy Health

 Intro to MA: January 10, 2020 (8 hours)

 1st quarter: January 14 to April 3, 2020